 For courses in certain accredited programs (eg. NRPA/AALR, CAAHEP) there are additional items that must be included on the syllabus, and faculty should consult the respective departmental guidelines.
-With regard to NCATE accreditation, specific courses in teacher preparation (eg. courses with the prefix AED, ECE, EDL, EDU, FSA, LIT, PED, SHH, SPE and other courses requiring special designation on the Teacher Education Council website also require additional items that must be included on the syllabus, and these are noted in the "Components for the Cortland Teacher Education Course Syllabus," also found on the TEC website.
-Faculty should consult Section 410.12 Class Attendance for Students and Faculty when preparing the syllabus.
+With regard to NCATE accreditation, specific courses in teacher preparation (eg. courses with the prefix AED, ECE, EDL, EDU, FSA, LIT, PED, SHH, SPE and other courses requiring special designation on the Teacher Education Council (/teacher-education/professional-education-unit/teacher-education-council/) website also require additional items that must be included on the syllabus, and these are noted in the "Components for the Cortland Teacher Education Course Syllabus," also found on the TEC website.
+Faculty should consult Section 410.12 Class Attendance for Students and Faculty (/offices/publications/handbook/part-four/index.dot) when preparing the syllabus.